Red-breasted nuthatch: Description

 The red-breasted nuthatch is a small passerine, measuring 4.5 in in length, with a wingspan of 8.5 in and a weight of 9.9 g.
 Its back and uppertail are bluish, and its underparts are rust-coloured.
 It has a black cap and eye line and a white supercilium (eyebrow).
-Sexes are similarly plumaged, though females and youngsters have duller heads and paler underparts.
+Sexes are similarly plumaged, though adult males are brigher orange below, and conversely females and youngsters have duller heads and paler underparts.

 Voice

 The red-breasted nuthatch's call is high-pitched, nasal and weak.
 Transcribed as yenk or ink, they have been likened to a toy tin horn or a child's noisemaker.
 Its song is a slowly repeated series of clear, nasal, rising notes, transcribed as eeen eeen eeen.

 Habitat and range

 Though it is primarily a full-time resident of northern and subalpine conifer forests, the red-breasted nuthatch regularly migrates irruptively, with both the number migrating and the wintering locations varying from year to year.
 They sometimes reach northern Mexico, where they are rare winter visitors to Nuevo León, Baja California Norte and south along the Pacific slope as far as Sinaloa.
 In the eastern United States, its range is expanding southwards.
 Though formerly resident on Isla Guadalupe, an island off the western coast of Mexico, it appears to have been extirpated there, with the last known record of the species on the island dating from 1971.
 There is a single vagrant record for Mexico's Isla Socorro.
 It is an extremely rare vagrant to Europe, with two records in the western Palearctic; one bird successfully overwintered in eastern England.